SpiritSeal/STEM-Workshop-Lesson-Plans/Middle School/MS Day 2- Basic Electronics Workshop/msd2_lessonPlan.md

 ### **Challenge: Parallel Potentiometer Variable Brightness LED Circuit**

-- Have students try and apply their taught understanding of how Voltage and Current behaves in Series and Parallel to design a circuit such that increasing the Resistance of the Potentiometer increases the brightenss of the LEDs.
+- Have students try and apply their taught understanding of how Voltage and Current behaves in Series and Parallel to design a circuit such that increasing the Resistance of the Potentiometer increases the brightness of the LEDs.
 Make sure that students successfully draw circuit diagram before letting them build it.

 ---